-Early admission of high school students l v , C19 Description of the time allow high selections at the second selections.
-Yes No C19 Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?
-X Common Application Question removed from CDS.
-Early Decision and Early Action Plans Early Decision (Initiated during 2006-2 007 cycle) C21 Early Decision Yes No Does your institution offer an early decision plan (an admission plan 162 X GZ I that permits students to apply and be notified of an admission X decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
-C24 If "yes," please complete the following: 1 First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2010 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan C21 Please provide significant details about your early decision plan: 000 Forly action C22 Early action Yes No Do you have a nonbinding early action plan whereby students are 162 CZZ notified of an admission decision well in advance of the regular X notification date but do not have to commit to attending your college?
-Hotilication date but do not have to commit to attending your college: C22 If "yes," please complete the following: C22 Early action closing date C22 Early action notification date C22 Is your early action plan a "restrictive" plan under which you limit stude ents from applying to ot her early plans?
-C22 Yes No C22
+Early Decision and Early Action Plans

+1 Yes No 1 Does your institution offer an early decision plan (an admission plan X that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
+If "yes," please complete the following: 1 First or only early decision plan closing date ] 1 First or only early decision plan notification date ] 1 Other early decision plan closing date ] 1 Other early decision plan notification date ] 1 For the Fall 2012 entering class: 1 Number of early decision applications received by your institution ] 1 Number of applicants admitted under early decision plan Please provide significant details about your early decision plan:

+C22 Early action

+C22 Yes No C22 Do you have a nonbinding early action plan whereby students are X notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+C22 If "yes," please complete the following:

+ULL

+C22 Early action closing date

+C22 Early action notification date

+-

+C22 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?

+C22 Yes INO C22